MinaProtocol/mina/src/app/rosetta/README.md

   - Only query the archive database on historical queries
   - If a GraphQL request to the daemon fails, try again but via the archive database
-  - Breaking change: If an account is not found via a historical query, return an Account_not_found error
+  - Any lookup that relies on historical data will include new information in
+    metadata: `{ "created_via_historical_lookup": true }`
+  - Breaking change: If a balance lookup falls back to the database, Account_not_founds are unable to be detected.
+Instead use typical historical query behavior.
+If you depend on these errors, just make the request again.
   - Breaking change: If a lookup is performed via the historical query, omit the nonce.
 If you depend on the nonce, just make the (non-block-identifier) request again.